ofekraf/Sentiment_Analysis_Preposition/README.md

 1	.the tweet did not contain '#' or '@'
 2. The tweet contained only utf8 characters (mainly, no emojis)

-##notes about coding edge cases
+## Edge cases
 1. Splitting the sentences, i only used sentences that had 2 or more words in every clause.
 Words here are defined as characters split by a space character - " ".

-2. some prepositions are much more common then others in the text corpora i've used. as such, i've limited the amount of points to be shown in the graph,
+2. Some prepositions are much more common then others in the text corpora i've used. as such, i've limited the amount of points to be shown in the graph,

 ## Graphs
 ![Image of all graphs](preposition_Sentiment_graphs.png?raw=true "Image of all graphs")